How Tokenized Treasuries Work as Onchain Collateral

 Tokenized treasuries are digital tokens that represent ownership in real U.S. government bonds or money market funds.

 Regulated companies issue these tokens.
-Each token is backed one-to-one by actual Treasury bills sitting in custody.
-So for every token in circulation, there is a real dollar of government debt held somewhere safe.
+Each token is backed one-to-one by actual Treasury bills held in custody.
+So for every token in circulation, there is a real dollar of government debt held safely.

 This yield comes from the underlying asset.
 U.S. Treasuries currently pay around 4% to 5% annual interest.
 Token holders receive that yield, but with all the advantages of blockchain technology.

-Smart contracts do most of the work.
-They handle issuance automatically.
+Smart contracts are playing a major role in this as they make issuance automatic.
 They track interest as it builds up.
 They process redemptions when holders want to cash out.
-All of this happens without manual paperwork or slow intermediaries.
+All of this happens without any kind of manual paperwork.

-Here is a real example.
-Someone can hold tokenized treasuries earning 4% yield.
+For example, someone can hold tokenized treasuries earning 4% yield.
 At the same time, they can use those same tokens as collateral to borrow stablecoins.
 And unlike crypto collateral, treasuries do not have wild price swings.
-There is no risk of sudden liquidation because the underlying asset barely moves.
+Apart from this, there is no risk of sudden liquidation because the underlying asset barely moves.

 Regulation has helped this growth.
-The GENIUS Act, passed in 2025, created clear rules.
-It standardized how reserves must work.
-It set capital requirements.
-It laid out rules for redemptions.
+The GENIUS Act, passed in 2025, created clear rules as it provides a clear guide on how reserves must work.
+It set capital requirements and laid out rules for redemptions.
 This clarity gave institutions confidence to participate.

 The Rise of Tokenized Treasuries in 2026